bsubercaseaux/EmptyHexagonLean/README.md

 ## Generating CNFs

 The project includes scripts for generating the CNFs we formalized against.
+These must be run inside the `Lean` subfolder.

 #### Convex 6-gon
 For `n` points: